Estimates of exchange topological contributions and $CP$-violating observables in $\Lambda_b\rightarrow \Lambda \phi$ decay: Theoretical framework

 where we split the amplitude into the longitudinal and transverse pieces according to the vector meson polarizations~\cite{220604501}.
 Above we have included explicit factors of $M$ so that $A(B)_2^L$ have the same dimensions as $A(B)_1^L$.
 The terms $A$ and $B$ denote the parity-violating and parity-conserving amplitudes, respectively.
 Their general factorization formula in PQCD can symbolically be written as

-where the summation extends over all possible diagrams $R_{ij}$. $a_{R_{ij}}^{\sigma}$ is the combinations of Wilson coefficients, and the labels $\sigma=LL$, $LR$, and $SP$ refer to the contributions from $(V-A)(V-A)$, $(V-A)(V+A)$, and $(S-P)(S+P)$ operators, respectively.
+where the summation extends over all possible diagrams $R_{ij}$. $a_{R_{ij}}^{\sigma}$ denotes the product of the CKM matrix elements and the Wilson coefficients, and the labels $\sigma=LL$, $LR$, and $SP$ refer to the contributions from $(V-A)(V-A)$, $(V-A)(V+A)$, and $(S-P)(S+P)$ operators, respectively.
 Here $b$, $b'$ and $b_q$ are the conjugate variables to $k_T$, $k'_T$ and $q_T$, respectively. $H^{\sigma}_{R_{ij}}$ is the numerator of the hard amplitude depending on the spin structure of final state. $\Omega_{R_{ij}}$ is the Fourier transformation of the denominator of the hard amplitude from the $k_T$ space to its conjugate $b$ space.
 The integration measure of the momentum fractions are defined as

 where the $\delta$ functions enforce momentum conservation.
 The hard scale $t$ for each diagram is chosen as the maximal virtuality of internal particles including the factorization scales in a hard amplitude: